-The default license for all surveys added to the EMM Survey Registry is CC0 1.0 Universal (CC0 1.0) Public Domain Dedication, accompanied by the following text: “Our community norms as well as scientific best practices expect that proper credit is given via citation.
-Please cite both the EMM Survey Registry and the data producers when re-using the survey-level metadata.”
+The default license for all the metadata added to the EMM Survey Registry is CC0 1.0 Universal (CC0 1.0) Public Domain Dedication, accompanied by the following text: “Our community norms, as well as scientific best practices, expect that proper credit is given via citation.
+Please cite both the EMM Survey Registry and the data producers when re-using the metadata.”

-Please fill in this form (forthcoming) so that we can generate an account for you to contribute to the EMM Survey Registry.
-To learn more about how you will be able to add new surveys using your provided account, please consult this PDF file (forthcoming).
+- Fill in this form so that we can generate an account for you to contribute to the EMM Survey Registry

 - (Re)consult the Conditions of use of the EMM Survey Registry and its metadata to understand how metadata you contribute will be handled and used, as well as what your responsibilities are as a contributor to the EMM Survey Registry